Time Efficiency for Creatives (17 time management styles)

 Your peak performance times are the times during the day when you’re most motivated and creative.

-As I mentioned above, I’m most creative during the mornings and evenings.
-So these are my peak performance times.
-I schedule important creative work to be done at these hours.
+Like I said just above, I’m most creative during the mornings and evenings, so these are my peak performance times for important creative work.

 So when are your peak performance times?
-Identify those and then make your schedule optimized for them.
+Identify those and then optimize your schedule for them.

 But there is one important caveat.

-Being able to focus and push through unmotivated moments is crucial for finishing stuff.
-So it’s best to couple this strategy with another one that supports discipline and finishing what you start.
+Being able to focus and push through unmotivated moments is crucial to actually finish stuff.
+So it’s smart to pair this strategy with another one that supports discipline and finishing what you start.

 9. Gamification

-Gamification uses typical gaming elements (like rewards, timers or challenges) to complete tasks, build new skills and/or reach goals.
+Gamification uses typical gaming elements (like rewards, timers or challenges) to complete tasks or goals.
+And it freaking works!

-It creates a sense of urgency, improves your time management habits and makes the whole process of getting things done more fun.
+Gamification creates a sense of urgency, improves your time management habits and makes the whole process of getting things done more engaging and fun.

 So what are some creative tasks or goals that you could gamify?